jeffz2/Percept_Data_Analysis_App/README.md

 **Required Parameters:**

 - `subject_name`: A codename for tracking a specific patient (e.g., '009').
-- `directory`: A string corresponding to the path of the directory with the subject's JSON files.
-Use CTRL-SHIFT-C on a selected folder to copy its path.
+- `directory`: A selection window will appear after entering in patient information.
+Select the parent directory containing all of the patient's JSON data files.
 - `dbs_date`: The start date of DBS treatment, in the format YYYY-MM-DD.
 - `response_status`: The response status of the patient if known.
 If unknown, default to non-response.
 - `response_date`: The response date of the patient, if applicable, in YYYY-MM-DD format or enter the # of days after DBS activation.